OkayAbedin/medbox/old/LED_INDICATORS_GUIDE.md

-# MedBox LED Indicator Guide
+# CareBox LED Indicator Guide

 ## Overview
-The MedBox system uses RGB LEDs to provide visual feedback about medication schedules and system status.
+The CareBox system uses RGB LEDs to provide visual feedback about medication schedules and system status.
 Each of the three compartments has its own RGB LED that can display different colors and patterns to indicate various states.

 ## LED States and Their Meanings